 1.1.1 Application.

-1.1.1.1 Unless provided otherwise, requirements of this Part apply to steel ships of welded construction, from 12 to 350 m in length whose proportions are taken within the limits given in Table 1.1.1.1.
+1.1.1.1 Unless provided otherwise, requirements of this Part of the Rules for the Classification and Construction of Sea-Going Ships 1 apply to steel ships of welded construction, from 12 to 350 m in length.